Assessing Classifier Fairness with Collider Bias: Estimating CDE

-Theorem~\ref{theo:main} removes the descendant nodes of $Y$ from the conditioning set in the conditional probabilities in discrimination score estimation, and this removes possible collider bias.
-Furthermore, it gives a succinct set of attributes for estimating discrimination scores.
+Theorem~\ref{theo:main} removes the descendant nodes of $Y$ from the conditioning set in the conditional probabilities for CDE estimation, and this removes possible collider bias.
+Furthermore, it gives a succinct set of variables for estimating CDE.

-For example, in Figure~\ref{pic:TheoremEx}(a), $P(y|do(a), do(x_1, x_2, x_3, x_4))= P(y|a, x_1, x_2)$ based on Theorem~\ref{theo:main} where we use $x_i$ for $X_i = x_i$.
-The discrimination score is determined by conditional probabilities on $A$, $X_1$ and $X_2$.
-Since $X_3$ is not used in a condition, there will be no collider bias.
-In our example in Figure \ref{pic:colliersample} in the introduction, the parent node set is empty, and hence the discrimination score is calculated by $P(y | other) - P(y | white) = 0$.
-The collider bias is removed.

-However, Theorem~\ref{theo:main} is based on the causal sufficiency assumption, which assumes that there are no non-measured common causes in data.
-In real-world applications, hidden variables are unavoidable.
-When there are unobserved variables, when is the discrimination score estimation sound?
-The following theorem answers this question.

-\begin{theorem} Suppose that DAG $\mathcal{G}$ contains a protected attribute $A$, an outcome variable $Y$ and a set of other observed variables $\mathbf{X}$.
-Causal sufficiency is not satisfied by the data involved.
-Let $\ca(Y)$ include all the direct causes and only direct causes of $Y$.
-We have $ P(y|do(A=a), do(\mathbf{X=x})) = P(y|A=a, \ca (Y) = \mathbf{ca})$. \end{theorem} \begin{proof} This theorem is an extension of Theorem~\ref{theo:main}.
-When there are hidden common causes and $\pa'(Y) = \ca(Y)$, 1) there is no new collider bias introduced; and 2) there will be no unblocked back-door paths.

-Firstly, the edge from a direct cause into $Y$ emits from the cause.
-There is not a possibility for a direct cause to be a collider when there are hidden variables.
-So, no collider bias will be introduced.

-Secondly, there is not a possibility to form a back-door path by an edge-emitting from $Y$ since this will violate the acyclic assumption of the DAG.
-Hence, all back-door door paths must run into $Y$ and must pass the direct causes.
-Therefore, the set of all causes will block all back-door paths for nodes $(A, Y)$, and no bias will be introduced when estimating the causal effect of $A$ on $Y$.

-Since there is no collider bias introduced, and the backdoor condition is satisfied, the estimated cause effect is unbiased. \end{proof}

-Theorem~\ref{theo:allcauses} indicates that discrimination detection is sound when the regulatory authority knows all the direct causes of $Y$ and uses them as the conditioning set when calculating discrimination scores.